 The AC has recommended to the Board the reappointment of Baker Tilly TFW LLP as the Company's external auditors at the forthcoming AGM.
+Baker Tilly TFW LLP is registered with ACRA.

-For the financial year ended 29 February 2020 S\$ - fees payable to the external auditors in respect of audit services 75,000 - fees payable to the external auditors in respect of non-audit services (Tax advisory services) 4,300 Total 79,300
+For the financial year ended 28 February 2021 S\$ - fees payable to the external auditors of the Company in respect of audit services 45,000 - fees payable to the independent member firms of the Baker Tilly International network 30,000 - fees payable to the external auditors of the Company in respect of non-audit services (Tax return preparation service) 4,800 Total 79,800